Aias/raycast-scripts/README.md

-Various Raycast scripts I use, mostly productivity enhancers for working with data.
+Various Raycast scripts I've written, mostly productivity enhancers for working with code and data.